Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 • Bathe every 4 to 6 weeks

-• Use a dog shampoo made for wiry or sensitive coats
+• Use a shampoo made for wiry or sensitive coats

-• Dry with a towel and low heat if using a dryer
+• Dry with a towel or low heat setting

-Too many baths can dry out the skin and make the coat soft and dull.
+Too many baths can make the coat soft and dull, reducing its natural protection.

 Grooming StepHow OftenEasy Tip